jschnab/h1b_stats/README.md

 # Run instructions

 To run the script, navigate to the top of the `h1b_stats` directory and run `run.sh` in your shell.
 It is also possible to directly run the script `h1b_stats.py` in the `src/` folder by placing the input `csv` file in the `input` folder then entering the following instructions in the shell: `python3 ./h1b_stats <input-file-name> <output-file-name-1> <output-file-name-2>`.
 The output files will be saved in the output folder.

+# Questions?

+If you cannot find an answer to you question in this README email me at jonathan.schnabel31@gmail.com